sarvl/16b3x/README.md

 it is capable of running asm programs with "pipeline_" prefix and "fib.asm" it is not yet capable of running "factorial.asm" and "sort.asm"

+the assembler will be changed when i get back to compilers, right now dont judge